ykotseruba/JAAD/README.md

 <a name="license"></a>
 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project, which includes videos, annotations and supporting code, is licensed under the MIT License - see the [LICENSE](LICENSE) file for details